navjot369/Curvetopia/readme.md

 ## Project Overview

-This project, developed for [Hackathon Name], is a Python-based tool for processing, analyzing, and visualizing geometric shapes.
+This project, developed for adobe hackathon, is a Python-based tool for processing, analyzing, and visualizing geometric shapes.
 It offers functionalities such as shape detection, occlusion filling, symmetry analysis, and SVG generation.

 ## Features